All you need to know about party data management.

 Hierarchies are especially useful to understand corporate relationships.
 Legal hierarchies help to improve the quality of data that characterises a business relationship.
 Hierarchies themselves might contain relationships to other parties, such as how a shareholder (party individual or party organisation) is related to a legal entity.

-Some companies have cyclic customer relationships, which makes it even more challenging to master Customer MDM.
+Some companies have cyclic customer relationships, which makes it even more challenging to manage customer master data management.
 In the chemical industry for example, many companies have the same suppliers as customers.
-The ability of an MDM solution to recognise the multiple role-relationships that exist between suppliers and customers can be of high importance to business performance measurement – for example, helping to answer questions such as, “Do I sell to this company more than they sell to me?”
+The ability of a master data management solution to recognise the multiple role-relationships that exist between suppliers and customers can be of high importance to business performance measurement – for example, helping to answer questions such as, “Do I sell to this company more than they sell to me?”

 The word party helps to explain relationships that are important to a record.
 Building a reliable and insightful understanding into the relationships across all types of parties can be a competitive advantage.